Evthron/blog/evthronblog/content/toolbox/say-goodbye-to-internet/index.en.md

 ## Youtube: blocking
 ### BlockTube
 Youtube is a double-edged sword that can be both educational and time-consuming.
 Unfortunately, it never offers any kind of sorting system to separate them.
 Luckily, BlockTube can keep videos out of your sight based on keywords (e.g memes), channel names, and length.
-Yes, video length is the best way to separate useless and educational videos, useful videos have medium length at around 5 minutes to 1 hour.
-This cannot be done out of the box and require some Javascipt.
+Yes, video length is the best way we have to separate useless and educational videos, useful videos have medium length at around 5 minutes to 1 hour.
+This requires some Javascript.
 Put the following code into the advanced setting.

 ```javascript
 (video, objectType) => {